2gis/mapsapi/src/doc/en/manual/dom-utils.md

 ### DG.DomEvent

-Utility functions to work with the [DOM events](https://developer.mozilla.org/docs/Web/API/Event).
+Utility functions to work with the <a href="https://developer.mozilla.org/docs/Web/API/Event">DOM events</a>.

 #### Functions